evgenyneu/moa/README.md

 ## Logging

-Assign a closure to `Moa.logger` that will be called on image requests, responses, errors and requests cancellation.
-This can be useful for debugging.
-Or you can use `MoaConsoleLogger` function to see the log messages in the Xcode console.
+Assign a closure to `Moa.logger` and it will be called during image requests, responses, errors and request are cancelled.
+You can also use a pre-made `MoaConsoleLogger` function to see the log messages in the Xcode console.
 See [logging manual](https://github.com/evgenyneu/moa/wiki/Logging-with-Moa) for more information.

 ```Swift